-The Company finances its activities primarily through borrowings provided by fellow group undertakings.
+The Company finances its activities through equity, borrowings provided by fellow group undertakings.
+Financial instruments such as inter-company debtors and creditors arise directly from the Company's operating activities.
 Any risks associated with financial instruments are managed and reviewed at an AECOM group level.